Patrick Mahomes II Player Prop Bets for NFL Week 10 | Kansas City vs. Las Vegas 11/14/2021

 Matchup vs. Las Vegas

-- Mahomes averages 344 passing yards per game in two matchups against the Raiders, 53.5 more yards his over/under in Sunday's game.
+- Mahomes averaged 344 passing yards per game in two matchups against the Raiders, 53.5 yards more than his over/under for Sunday.

-- Mahomes threw multiple touchdown passes in both of those games against the Raiders.
+- In both of those outings against the Raiders, Mahomes threw multiple TDs.

-- The Raiders have the NFL's fourth-ranked pass defense this season, giving up 220.8 yards per game through the air.
+- The Raiders are conceding 220.8 passing yards per game this year, the NFL's fourth-ranked pass defense.

 Recent Performances